HBO Max finally sets its launch: May 27

 HBO Max hasn't commented much on the impact of the virus yet, but it's sure to be in the same boat.
 That Friends reunion special, for example?
 It's delayed.

 HBO Max will cost $15 a month when it rolls out in the US May 27.
 That compares with $7 a month for Disney Plus, and Peacock will offer a free limited tier with advertising.
 Some people who already have an HBO subscription will get Max included for free -- anyone who already pays for HBO through AT&T (HBO's parent company), the AT&T satellite service DirecTV, or Charter and its Spectrum services.
+HBO subscribers through YouTube TV might get a deal.
 But not every HBO customer gets the automatic upgrade.

 On Tuesday, AT&T released a complex breakdown of all its HBO Max promos.
 As planned, some will get it at no extra cost, while others qualify for a one-month, three-month or one-year full trial.
 (It's confusing.)